DerickFernando51/Aquaculture-Monitoring-System/README.md

  <br>
+The graphs were generated using MP Android Chart Library.
+The sensors readings were saved in the Google Firebase database using Arduino IDE.
+RTC

 I also added alert dialogs to create an alert if any of the three parameters went above a predefined nominal value.
 This is illustrated in figure 9
 <br>
 <p align="center">